bazuevad/sorting-algos/README.md

 ## Sorting Visualizer

-This is a web app built using React and is used to enhance the proceess of studying sortng algorithms by students by visualizing sorting algorithms step-by-step on unsorted arrays.
-Includes sorting algorithms such as merge sort, bubble sort, insertion sort and etc. Speed of algorithm's visuzlization and size of arrays can be adjusted which gives different options for studying purposes.
+This is a web app built using React and is used to enhance the proceess of studying sortng algorithms for students by visualizing sorting algorithms step-by-step on unsorted arrays.
+Includes sorting algorithms such as merge sort, bubble sort, insertion sort and etc. Speed of algorithm's visualization and size of unsorted arrays can be adjusted which provides different options for studying purposes.

+App is deployed and can be accessed here: bazuevad.github.io/sorting-algos/.

 ### `npm start`